Aarohanam (2012 film): Production

-Character actors Jayaprakash does a cameo and Sampath Raj and director Marimuthu were selected to essay pivotal supporting roles, while newcomers Veeresh and Jai Quehaeni would play the missing mother's son and daughter, respectively.
+Character actors Jayaprakash does a cameo and Sampath Raj and director G. Marimuthu were selected to essay pivotal supporting roles, while newcomers Veeresh and Jai Quehaeni would play the missing mother's son and daughter, respectively.
 Veeresh was then studying editing in his final year at the MGR Film Institute, Taramani and got the opportunity when he approached director Lakshmy to join her as an assistant director.
 The entire film was shot with a Canon EOS 5D digital camera; it was completed in 20 days.